Therapy for Women: Stress and Burnout

 The trouble is, our bodies don’t know how to respond when there wasn’t an immediate and removable stressor and we can experienced this heightened level of distress when thinking about a future event, driving through traffic on the way to work, or while waiting for the results of a medical test.

 In other words, the hardware works, but it no longer fits the situation.
-In today’s world, we’re not outrunning lions, but we are experiencing daily stressors over and over - which keeps you stuck in that stress cycle.
-When we deal with the cycle over and over again, we eventually burnout.
+In today’s world, we’re not outrunning lions, but we are experiencing daily stressors over and over - which keeps us stuck in that stress cycle.
+When we deal with the cycle over and over again, we eventually burn out.

 Jumpstarting Stress Cycle Completion